-Referees will receive an email with instructions on submitting forms electronically up to one week after your application is submitted and fees have been processed.
+Referees will receive an email with instructions on submitting confidential forms electronically up to one week after your application is submitted and fees have been processed.
 Referees have two weeks to complete the reference, and you can monitor the status of their submission on Laurier’s graduate Online Viewing site.
 You will receive up to two reminders within two weeks of the request for the reference if the reference letters have not been submitted to Laurier.

 Some programs require professional references in addition to those from academic instructors (check the program’s Application Checklist carefully).
 Academic references can assess your academic achievements, your motivation to enter the program you selected, and your creative and intellectual promise.
 Professional references can speak to your work and/or volunteer experience as related to your proposed program of study.
 The referee should be able to comment on your aptitude and motivation required for this career choice, and the relevance of this program to your career path.

 It can take up to five business days from the time you have submitted your online application, paid the non-refundable application fee, and Laurier has received your application for your referees to be notified.

 You will receive an email from Laurier acknowledging that your application has been received and that your referees have been contacted.
 We encourage you to review the contact information you provided for your referees to ensure that the email address you provided to us for each referee is correct.

 Access the Online Viewing system from the link we provided in the email acknowledging receipt of your application.
 Select the applicable program application and, in the "Add New Referee" section, enter the required information for the referee and select "Submit."